Vacation savings from Orlando Informer!Save with Orlando Informer!X

 Universal’s 25th Anniversary Concert Series – overview and explanation

-Come celebrate 25 years of unforgettable moments at Universal Orlando Resort’s 25th Anniversary Concert Series.
-In addition to all your favorite rides, shows, and attractions, on select nights from May 23 to June 20, 2015, Universal Studios Florida will come alive with amazing live performances on the Universal Music Plaza stage.
+Universal Orlando Resort celebrated 25 years of unforgettable moments with the 25th Anniversary Concert Series.
+In addition to all the rides, shows, and attractions, on select nights from May 23 to June 20, 2015, Universal Studios Florida came alive with amazing live performances on the Universal Music Plaza stage.

-Unlike Mardi Gras or the Holiday Concert Series, no parade or additional 25th-anniversary activities have been announced to happen before the concert.
-Nevertheless, the performances are included with regular park admission to Universal Studios Florida, so they can be a great deal if you are a fan of the artist that’s scheduled to play.
+Unlike Mardi Gras or the Holiday Concert Series, no parade or additional 25th-anniversary activities were announced to happen before the concert.
+Nevertheless, the performances were included with regular park admission to Universal Studios Florida, making them a great deal for fans of the scheduled artists.

 Universal’s 25th Anniversary Concert Series – dates and lineup